chaseruskin/orbit/docs/src/topic/dst.md

 ### Limitations

 Orbit automatically handles resolving duplicate identifiers for primary design units due to two design contraints.
 The limitations are:
-1. All primary design unit identifiers in the current ip must be unique within the scope of the ip.
+1. All primary design unit identifiers in the current project must be unique within the scope of the project.
-2. All primary design units identifiers in the current ip must be unique within the scope of the ip's direct dependencies.
+2. All primary design units identifiers in the current project must be unique within the scope of the project's direct dependencies.
 An identifier can be duplicated for primary design units across indirect dependencies.

 ## Example